pulse2percept/pulse2percept/doc/topics/encoders.rst

     stim = implant.prepare_stim(p2p.stimuli.LogoBVL())
     stim.unit  # mW/mm^2

-The projector offers 14 discrete ON durations, 0.7 to 9.8 ms in 0.7 ms steps, plus off.
-By default the encoder maps normalized image intensity linearly onto those levels; that linear map is a pulse2percept convention, since the clinical camera-gray-level to pulse-duration transfer function is not published.
-Pass ``grayscale=False`` for a binary approximation, in which a pixel is off or on for ``pulse_dur``.
-Peak irradiance is fixed either way.
+At the default settings, the projector runs at 30 Hz and 3.5 mW/mm^2.
+It has 14 nonzero ON durations from 0.7 to 9.8 ms. The default linear mapping from image intensity to these levels is a pulse2percept convention; the clinical camera-to-pulse-duration transfer function is not published.
+Set ``grayscale=False`` for binary encoding.

-The clinical system processes the camera image before projecting it, including ambient-light adaptation, contrast enhancement and zoom, and contrast inversion has been used deliberately in testing. ``PRIMAEncoder`` models the optical encoding stage that follows; preprocessing stays explicit in pulse2percept because the clinical pipeline is not specified in enough detail to reproduce, so it is applied to the source first (``image.invert()``, ``image.filter('canny')``).

-The projector clock samples a video; it does not re-time it.
-Starting at the source's first frame, every ``1 / freq`` the device looks at whatever frame the source is showing (zero-order hold), so a 15 fps source has its frames re-sent and a 60 fps source has frames skipped, and either way the content keeps its own timing -- including a nonzero start time, as a cropped video has.
-A pulse that would not finish before the presentation ends is not started.

-Converting light into retinal current is the job of a photovoltaic model, which pulse2percept does not have yet.
-Until it does, the encoded stimulus offers spatial-only models a *normalized optical drive* -- peak irradiance times duty cycle, divided by the largest drive the pivotal device is documented to produce -- and :py:class:`~pulse2percept.models.ScoreboardModel` reads it:
+The clinical system also applies ambient-light adaptation, contrast enhancement, zoom, and, in some tests, contrast inversion.
+These operations remain explicit preprocessing steps in pulse2percept.

+For videos, source frames are sampled on the projector clock using zero-order hold.
+Spatial-only models can read the resulting *normalized optical drive*.
+For example:

 .. code-block:: python

     model = p2p.models.ScoreboardModel(implant=implant)
     percept = model.predict_percept(p2p.stimuli.LogoBVL())

-That is a visualization of implant geometry and stimulation pattern.
-It does not model photodiode transduction, retinal electric fields, bipolar-cell activation, electrode-retina distance, or temporal retinal dynamics.
+Here ``ScoreboardModel`` visualizes implant geometry and optical drive.
+It does not model photovoltaic transduction or retinal activation.

 Device constraints
 ------------------

 An implant's :py:class:`~pulse2percept.implants.Raster` determines which electrodes may pulse together; see :ref:`topics-rasters`.
-PRIMA has none: all 378 photovoltaic pixels may be illuminated at once.
-With ``safe_mode=True`` it instead checks the documented operating envelope -- at most 3.5 mW/mm^2, ON durations on the 0.7 ms grid and no longer than 9.8 ms, a duty cycle of at most 0.294, and the 30 Hz the pivotal system is reported to run at.
-That is what the device is documented to do, not a biological safety limit and not a demonstrated hardware maximum, and it is read off the stimulus' own schedule: a stimulus that has been reduced to samples cannot be verified and is refused.
+PRIMA uses no raster;
+all 378 pixels may be illuminated at once.
+With ``safe_mode=True``, :py:class:`~pulse2percept.implants.PRIMAPivotal` checks the documented projector settings (3.5 mW/mm^2, 30 Hz, 0.7--9.8 ms ON durations, and duty cycle <= 0.294).
+This is not a biological safety check or a demonstrated hardware maximum.

 Encoders can also quantize timing with ``clock`` and gray levels with ``n_levels``.
 These constraints are conservative: quantization may lower a